 A lot of areas in Vienna, particularly side streets, now have this lower speed limit and you can find yourself going from 30 to 50 to 30 to 50 if you cross the city perpendicular to the main roads.

 You’ll also get higher limits – typically 70 kmh (just over 43 mph) or 80 kmh (just under 50 mph) – on some of the big roads and autobahns (motorways) that cross or skirt the city.
 Don’t forget you’ll need a toll sticker if you want to use your car on a motorway.

 Motorway speed limits

 For the record, the default speed limit for cars on roads outside settlements is 100 kmh, rising to 130 kmh on autobahns (motorways).
 There has been discussion about raising the motorway speed limit to 140 kmh.

 Again, these defaults only apply if no other limit is indicated.
 For example, when autobahns pass near or through cities they tend to feature variable speed restrictions, and you may come across traffic and weather-dependent temporary speed limits, etc. etc.

 Austria does not have the German system, where there is sometimes no speed limit on a stretch of autobahn.
 You’ll occasionally find the autobahn police sitting on the Austrian border to provide written reminders of this fact (in the form of speeding tickets).

-For more detailed information on speed limits for cars, cars with trailers and other vehicles, see the Austrian government information page.
+For the latest information on speed limits for cars, cars with trailers and other vehicles, see the Austrian government’s English-language information page.